 Comedian Affion Crockett recently staged a public "social media intervention" for rapper Talib Kweli.
 The event, which took place on an episode of People's Party, aimed to address Kweli's controversial behavior and use of social media.

 Crockett started the intervention by expressing his concern about Kweli's actions on various online platforms.
 He pointed out that Kweli had developed a reputation for engaging in heated arguments, often resorting to personal attacks and inflammatory language.
-Crockett emphasized the negative impact of such behavior not only on Kweli's own image but also on the wider hip-hop community.

 The intervention continued with Crockett presenting a series of tweets and posts made by Kweli, highlighting some of the most controversial and offensive statements.
 Crockett emphasized that these posts had garnered significant backlash from the public and questioned whether Kweli truly understood the consequences of his words.
-He also urged Kweli to consider the example he was setting for his fans and followers.

 Throughout the intervention, Crockett maintained a supportive and non-confrontational tone, emphasizing that the purpose was not to attack or shame Kweli, but rather to provoke self-reflection and inspire positive change.
 He encouraged Kweli to recognize the power of social media as a platform for spreading ideas and promoting understanding.